Joshua Miele: Career

-Miele returned to the Smith-Kettlewell Eye Research Institute under a predoctoral fellowship, and after earning his PhD in 2003, completed a postdoctoral fellowship which ultimately led to a full-time position as a scientist.
+Miele returned to SKERI under a predoctoral fellowship, and after earning his PhD in 2003, completed a postdoctoral fellowship which ultimately led to a full-time position as a scientist.
 He acted as a principal investigator on some of the organization's projects and was associate director of research and development from 2007 to 2019.
-Using funding from the U.S. Office of Special Education Programs, Smith-Kettlewell opened its Video Description Research and Development Center (VDRDC) in 2011, with Miele as its director.
+Using funding from the U.S. Office of Special Education Programs, SKERI opened its Video Description Research and Development Center (VDRDC) in 2011, with Miele as its director.
 From 2011 to 2015, Miele served as president of the board of the LightHouse for the Blind and Visually Impaired, a nonprofit organization based in San Francisco.
+In 2014, the Federal Communications Commission (FCC) awarded Miele the FCC Chair's Award for Advancement in Accessibility.

-Miele left Smith-Kettlewell at the beginning of 2019, after working for the organization for more than fifteen years, and joined Amazon Lab126 as Principal Accessibility Researcher.
+Miele left SKERI at the beginning of 2019, after working for the organization for more than fifteen years, and joined Amazon Lab126 as Principal Accessibility Researcher.
 In this position, he has developed the usability of Amazon's website and devices for visually impaired people.
 Projects he has been involved with include braille and tactile interfaces for Amazon devices such as screen readers, tablets, and microwave ovens; the "Show and Tell" feature for Amazon Alexa, which identifies items the user holds up to the device; and audio descriptions for the streaming service Amazon Prime Video.

-In 2021, Miele was awarded a MacArthur Fellowship "for his inventions giving blind and visually impaired people access to everyday technology"; the award citation highlighted his Tactile Map Automated Production, WearaBraille, and YouDescribe projects.
+In 2021, Miele was awarded a MacArthur Fellowship for "Developing devices to enable blind and visually impaired people to access everyday technologies and digital information"; the award citation highlighted his Tactile Map Automated Production, WearaBraille, and YouDescribe projects.
 At a 2022 conference, he explained the prize money would be used to found a nonprofit organization, named the Center for Accessibility and Open Source, that would fund open-source projects for people with disabilities.
 Later in 2022, he was named a Distinguished Research Fellow in Disability, Accessibility, and Design at his alma mater Berkeley, to be working alongside professor Karen Nakamura.
-In 2025, Hachette Books published Miele's memoir Connecting Dots: A Blind Life, written with journalist Wendell Jamieson, who wrote an article about Miele for The New York Times in 2013.

 Personal life

 Miele lives in Berkeley, California, with his wife and two children.
 He plays the bass for services at a Jewish spiritual community in Berkeley.
-His older sister is a writer and professor at Bronx Community College, and his brother is a photographer.
+His older sister, Julie Miele Rodas, is a writer and professor at Bronx Community College, and his brother is a photographer.
+Rodas wrote an essay on Miele, titled "Limited Visibility; Or Confessions of a Satellite," which was published in the journal Pedagogy in 2015.

 Until 2013, when The New York Times published a profile of Miele's early life and career, he was hesitant to have his story published, feeling as though it would let the day he was attacked as a child "dominate his life" rather than let him be recognized for his work.
+In 2025, Grand Central Publishing published Miele's memoir Connecting Dots: A Blind Life, written with journalist Wendell Jamieson, who wrote the 2013 profile of Miele in The New York Times.